 Gelatin: Protein obtained by boiling skin, tendons, ligaments, and/or bones in water.

-Glycerin/Glycerol: Glycerin, also called glycerol, is an odorless humectant (moisturizing agent) used in many pharmaceutical products and cosmetics.
+Glycerin/Glycerol: Glycerin, also called glycerol, is an odourless humectant (moisturizing agent) used in many pharmaceutical products and cosmetics.
 Animal-sourced glycerin is made from triglycerides - a type of fat that is found in blood.
 Glycerin can be plant-based or animal-based.

 Isinglass: a form of gelatin prepared from the internal membranes of fish bladders.
 Used as a clarifying agent for beers, wines, and ciders.

-L-cysteine: L-Cysteine is an amino acid used to prolong the shelf-life of products like bread and other baked goods.
+L-cysteine: L-cysteine is an amino acid used to prolong the shelf-life of products like bread and other baked goods.
 It’s naturally present in bird feathers and cow horns, but most commercial products that contain it, use human hair as their source.

 Lactose: Lactose is the naturally occurring sugar that’s present in milk.

-Lanolin: Lanolin is a waxy substance secreted by sheep to keep their wool water repellent and in good, healthy condition.
+Lanolin: Lanolin is a waxy substance secreted by sheep to keep their wool water-repellent and in good, healthy condition.
 It’s especially popular in skincare products because of its hydrating qualities.